AcaMilos/SkockoGame/README.md

 ## About software
 That's bare metal system (without any RTOS).
 Whole project relies on STM32 HAL functions.
 All user software was written in C++, so generaly project is mix of C++, C, and assembly (a bit).

+There on next photo you can see software architecture of this system.

 <img width="400" alt="SkockoGame" src="https://github.com/AcaMilos/SkockoGame-STM32L4_with_OLED/blob/master/Photos/SW_Architecture_Main_program_V1.0.jpg?raw=true">

+There on next photo you can see software architecture of ButtonPressedEventCallback function, which could not fit on above photo.

 <img width="400" alt="SkockoGame" src="https://github.com/AcaMilos/SkockoGame-STM32L4_with_OLED/blob/master/Photos/SW_Architecture_ButtonPressedEventCallbackV1.0.PNG?raw=true">